sagemathinc/cocalc-doc/source/howto/connectivity-issues.md

 ### Question: I don't see any icons, but everything else works.

 You are most likely using a customized font or an extension to customize fonts via CSS (Cascading Style Sheets), in your web browser.
 This interferes with the font displaying the images for the icons.

 The best solution is to disable the extension, in your browser.

 ### Question: I can access some of my files/projects in my CoCalc account but not others in that same account.
 What's wrong?

 Sometimes this can happen if you are using multiple CoCalc accounts in the same browser.
 This can happen even if you are not using two different accounts simultaneously.

-We have a short help page, [Tips for using more than one CoCalc account](https://github.com/sagemathinc/cocalc/wiki/TipsForMoreThanOneAccount) which discusses this.
+We have a short help page, :doc:`multiple-accounts` which discusses this.
 The suggestions there will make it work very smoothly for you.

 ### Question: I see the error message "Timeout while loading CoCalc" instead of the CoCalc landing page.